Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Emission from a Compact-Object Remnant

-To conclude, an accretion-powered origin of the emerging component of emission is a potentially viable explanation and would naturally account for the broadband spectrum \emph{if} the efficiency of the super-Eddington fall-back matter reaching the black hole is suppressed sufficiently to prevent the accretion luminosity from violating the observed kilonova luminosity at earlier times.
+To conclude, an accretion-powered origin of the emerging component of X-ray emission is a potentially viable explanation and would naturally account for the broadband spectrum \emph{if} the efficiency of the super-Eddington fall-back matter reaching the black hole is suppressed sufficiently to prevent the accretion luminosity from violating the observed kilonova luminosity at earlier times.\footnote{We note that a similar scenario has been proposed by \cite{Ishizaki+2021fallback}, which was released a few days after a first version of this paper appeared on the arXiv.} This scenario is further supported by $\alpha$-viscosity hydrodynamical simulations presented in \citet{Metzger+2021}.